Harona Esseku

-Harona Esseku (8 August 1934 – 3 August 2022) was a Ghanaian politician, a minister of state in the second republic and a founding member of the New Patriotic Party.
+Harona Esseku (8 August 1934 – 3 August 2022) was a Ghanaian politician who served as Ghana's Minister for Transport and Communications from 1969 to 1971.
+He was approved as a cabinet minister at an age of thirty-five making him the youngest cabinet member of the Second Republic.
+In the Fourth Republic, he became a founding member of the New Patriotic Party and was National Chairman of the party from 2001 to 2005.

-Early years and education
+Early years

-Harona Esseku was born in Krobonshie, Senya Beraku, in the Central Region.
+Harona Esseku was born on August 14, 1934, in Krobonshie, Senya Beraku, in the Central Region.
 He had his primary education at Senya Beraku Oma School from 1941 to 1949 and went on to the Accra Academy, where he obtained his Cambridge school certificate in 1953.
 He attended the Kumasi College of Technology from 1954 to 1955.
 He taught chemistry and geography at his alma mater, Accra Academy after Kumasi and in 1958 he worked as a higher executive officer in the office of the Government Statistician.

 In 1959, he entered the University of Ghana and read an undergraduate degree course in economics obtained in 1962 on Texaco scholarship.
 While at university, he was a pioneering student resident of Third Hall (renamed Commonwealth) and became the first student to be elected as president of the Commonwealth Hall Junior Common Room (JCR) at the end of his first year.
 In his final year, he was president of the Students' Representative Council (SRC) and also president of the International Association of Students in Science and Economics (AIESEC).

 Career

 In 1962, he was employed by Pioneer Tobacco Company (British American Tobacco Ghana) as an executive trainee.
 He worked in the marketing department as a sales promotion manager for the Brong Ahafo and the then Northern Region.
 He took several foreign trips on sponsored trainings and was the advertising manager of Pioneer Tobacco by 1967.

-He also started his own business, which has operated in transport, distribution and commerce.
+Esseku also started his own business, which has operated in transport, distribution and commerce.
 He also has interests in fishing and farming.

 Political career

-Constituent Assembly and parliamentary career (1968-1972)
+Second Republic political career (1968-1972)

-Esseku was secretary to the Senya Beraku Development Association from 1965 to 1968, and Secretary to the Council of Youth Associations embracing the three traditional areas of Winneba, Awutu and Senya.
+Esseku was secretary to the Senya Beraku Development Association from 1965 to 1968, and Secretary to the Council of Youth Associations covering the three traditional areas of Winneba, Awutu and Senya.

 In 1968, he was elected by the Awutus, Effutus, Gomoas and Agonas to represent them in the constituent assembly as the representative of the Winneba Administrative District for the drafting of the constitution of the second republic.